-When sauce is done and nicely thickened, ladle into hot pint size jars, leaving 1 inch head space.
+When the sauce is done and nicely thickened, ladle into hot pint size jars, leaving 1-inch headspace.
 Clean the rims (top of each jar) with a damp paper towel, and seal by placing lids on until finger tight.

-First, check to see that your water bath rack is secure (You don’t want to place jars on rack and it not be secure.
+First, check to see that your water bath rack is secure (You don’t want to place jars on the rack and it not is secure.
 This can break your jars and could burn you badly with boiling water.)
 Bring water to a rolling boil.

-Using your jar grip lifter, place each pint jar into the rack as shown in video below.
+Using your jar grip lifter, place each pint jar on the rack as shown in the video below.

 Step 9.
 Wait 35 Minutes

-Place lid on water bath and wait.
+Place lid on a water bath and wait.
 Set a timer for 35minutes.

 Step 10.
 Remove